 “That growth from 2015 onwards will start to slow down in the South African market, which is why we will look to move more north of the border into other SADC countries.”

 Botswana, Zambia, Tanzania and Namibia are just four earmarked nations as part of UPD’s opening gambit, with distribution centres in Johannesburg and Botswana already strategically placed to meet customers’ demands; whether they would prefer their products to be distributed either within South Africa, or further into the continent from the latter.

 “We have the facility in Botswana for manufacturers to use as a warehouse before distributing into Africa, and as we move into each of these new countries, we will also look to reinvent ourselves in each case and use local for local in each case.”

-As this evolution unfolds, the footprint that UPD enjoys will undoubtedly grow beyond what is evident even now, following the most successful five years of the Company’s existence.
+As this evolution unfolds, the footprint that UPD enjoys will undoubtedly grow beyond what is evident even now, following the most successful five years of the existence of United Pharmaceutical Distributors.

 Naidoo is adamant that this is just the beginning though, and with lofty ambitions in place – objectives including 30 percent market shares across its wholesale and distribution divisions – the business is also in a primary position to reach these goals.